 Exploring new traditions, food and cities is a great experience, and although countries in Europe do have their differences, many holidaymakers are starting to crave the unknown of walking through a busy capital city in Asia, or experiencing the timeless laid-back vibes of the Caribbean.
 We all know it’s easy to stick to the tried and tested formula, but sometimes it’s good to get out there and try something a little different!
-European package holidays will always be a mainstay of British summer culture, but the trend of Brits holidaying in non-EU destinations is certainly set to keep climbing.
+European package holidays (particularly all-inclusive breaks) will always be a mainstay of British summer culture, but the trend of Brits holidaying in non-EU destinations is certainly set to keep climbing.

 The top five trending destinations for adventurous Brits

 - Costa Rica

 Check out some great deals to these up-and-coming destinations below!

 Sol Rio De Luna Mares Resort